U.S., Switzerland forge bank settlement deal amid tax probe

 The program also requires cooperating banks to tell prosecutors about Americans' assets that left Switzerland and were moved to other tax havens.

 Though the Justice Department declined to identify the Swiss banks it is investigating, a number are known to be facing U.S. probes.
-These include Credit Suisse CSGN.VX, Julius Baer BAER.VX, the Swiss arm of Britain's HSBC (HSBA.L), privately held Pictet, and state-backed regional banks Zuercher Kantonalbank and Basler Kantonalbank (BSKP.S).
+These include Credit Suisse, Julius Baer, the Swiss arm of Britain's HSBC, privately held Pictet, and state-backed regional banks Zuercher Kantonalbank and Basler Kantonalbank.

 Several of these banks have said they are preparing information on client withdrawals as demanded by U.S. investigators, after the Swiss government said it would allow them to circumvent secrecy and privacy laws to do so.